JAlcocerT/JAlcocerT/content/blog/dev-auth-social.md

 ## Conclusions

-Firebase Auth with email/pwd + social signin working on desktop and mobile ✅
+1. Firebase Auth with email/pwd + social signin working on desktop and mobile ✅

+> This setup can be call, considering that MermaidJS allow to write themes https://sli.dev/guide/write-theme

+> > So plugging the AI + custom theme, can be amazing for an Enterprise version!

 ### Comparison and Summary